arrayio/AIPs/AIPS/AIP-1.md

 <img src=./AIP-1/process.png>

 Some Informational and Process AIPs may also have a status of “Active” if they are never meant to be completed.
-E.g. AIP 1 (this EIP).
+E.g. AIP 1 (this AIP).

 What belongs in a successful AIP?
 ---------------------------------

-Each EIP should have the following parts:
+Each AIP should have the following parts:

 -   Preamble - RFC 822 style headers containing metadata about the AIP, including the AIP number, a short descriptive title (limited to a maximum of 44 characters), the names, and optionally the contact info for each author, etc.